ono-otw/ono-otw.github.io/index.md

 **To see our current progress for M3, please click [here](https://github.com/ono-otw/ono-otw/projects/4)**

+## Community Feedback
+**Luke M.**
+- Homepage looks really nice, but the "Order Food" could be centered vertically.
+The Mobile part is also out of place.
+- It would be better to have a toggle for the courier and the customer in the Nav bar.
+- The card should be clickable and not the name itself.
+The tags should also be inside the card
+- User is able to submit an order without putting their location, even when the field is marked as required.

+**Jason K.**
+- Clean looking website.
+Flows well.
+- The landing page has a white word that lays on top of white background -The animation for adding to cart is cool
+- Large selection to choose from
+- Missing some food items.
+- User is able to submit an order without putting their location, even when the field is marked as required

 ## Extra enhancements
 After implementing the basic functionality, some additional features may include: